-The Fearless Vampire Killers, or Pardon Me, But Your Teeth Are in My Neck (shortened to The Fearless Vampire Killers; originally titled Dance of the Vampires) is a 1967 British/American comedy horror film directed by Roman Polanski, written by Gérard Brach and Polanski, produced by Gene Gutowski and co-starring Polanski with future wife Sharon Tate.
+The Fearless Vampire Killers, or Pardon Me, But Your Teeth Are in My Neck (shortened to The Fearless Vampire Killers; originally titled Dance of the Vampires) is a 1967 British/American comedy horror film directed by convicted sex offender Roman Polanski from a screenplay co-written with Gérard Brach> It was produced by Gene Gutowski and co-starring Polanski with future wife Sharon Tate.
 It also stars Jack MacGowran, Alfie Bass and Ferdy Mayne.

 The Fearless Vampire Killers was Polanski’s first feature to be photographed in color and using a widescreen 2.35:1 aspect ratio.
 The film’s striking visual style, with its snow-covered, fairy-tale landscapes, recalls the work of Russian fantasy filmmakers Aleksandr Ptushko and Alexander Rowe.
 Similarly, the richly textured, moonlit-winter-blue color schemes of the village and the snowy valleys evoke the magical, kaleidoscopic paintings of the great Russian-Jewish artist Marc Chagall, after whom the innkeeper in the film is named.